AshridgeTechnologies/elemento/design/User defined components approach.md

 - Generate component class from ComponentType
 - !!!
 Restrict to stateless UI components with no children to start with
 - Placeholder elements for children properties
+- Have a single class for user-defined component instances that uses the definition
+- Generate classes that implement what necessary based on the component instances
+- Generate classes that just extend the user-defined component class and pass in its name/reference
+- Regard existing model classes as special cases, standard way is to have a definition and one element class

 Spike 1